 Age of Empires II: Definitive Edition

-Including Age of Empires II: Definitive Edition in this list might be splitting hairs, since it’s part of the Xbox Game Pass for PC, not Xbox consoles.
+Including Age of Empires II: Definitive Edition in this list might be splitting hairs, since it’s part of the PC Game Pass, which doesn't apply to Xbox consoles.
 Still, if you have Xbox Game Pass Ultimate and a decent gaming PC, it’s well worth a look.
 As the name suggests, Age of Empires II: Definitive Edition is a remaster of Age of Empires II: The Age of Kings, a real-time strategy classic from 1999.
 You take control of a medieval civilization, such as the Britons, the Japanese, or the Vikings, and guide your society from the Fall of Rome up through the beginning of the Gunpowder Era.
-Along the way, you’ll build great cities, battle fearsome opposing armies, discover valuable new resources and lay siege to mighty castles. – Marshall Honorof
+Along the way, you’ll build great cities, battle fearsome opposing armies, discover valuable new resources and lay siege to mighty castles. — Marshall Honorof

 Gears of War: Ultimate Edition